 Ross Medical Education Center is named for our founder, J.M.
 Ross, who evolved the school from its initial location in Flint, Michigan, to include six other campuses throughout the state.
 In 1973, Ross ushered in a new leader, Howard J. Hulsman, who expanded the institution even further and clarified its focus on career training centers.
 In 2004, Mr. Hulsman handed the leadership of Ross off to a new team—Christine Ossenmacher and Richard Lockman—who grew Ross to additional locations in Indiana, Michigan, and Ohio.

-Today, Ross is an established leader in the delivery of allied health certificate programs, with 22 locations in communities throughout Indiana, Michigan, Ohio, and West Virginia.
+Today, Ross is an established leader in the delivery of allied health certificate programs, with 33+ locations in communities throughout Alabama, Indiana, Kentucky, Michigan, Ohio, Tennessee and West Virginia.
 Each of our campuses operates independently, and is accredited by the Accrediting Bureau of Health Education Schools. – less